Sharan Dhaliwal

-Sharan Dhaliwal is a British writer and editor.
-In 2016 Dhaliwal founded the British South Asian cultural magazine Burnt Roti.
-She is the founding director of Middlesex Pride, and creator of Oh Queer Cupid.
-In 2022 she published her first book Burning My Roti, a blend of memoir and commentary on South Asian identity and queerness.
+Sharan Dhaliwal (born 19 May 1984) is an English writer and editor.
+She (Note: Dhaliwal uses she/her and they/them pronouns.) founded the British South Asian cultural magazine Burnt Roti, Middlesex Pride, and Oh Queer Cupid.
+She authored the memoir Burning My Roti (2022).

 Life

-Dhaliwal, of South Asian descent, was raised in Southall and Hounslow in West London.
+Dhaliwal was born to Indian Punjabi parents and raised in Southall and Hounslow, West London.

-She founded Burnt Roti in March 2016, followed by an online presence a month later.
+Dhaliwal founded Burnt Roti in March 2016, followed by an online presence a month later.
 It aims to champion South Asian creatives, and provide a supportive space to start conversations about issues affecting them.

 In 2018 Dhaliwal came out as bisexual, and has returned in her writing to reflect on her experience in handling other people's perceptions of her sexuality.

 Dhaliwal has written for publications including i-D, HuffPost, Metro and The Guardian.
 She was the judge for PRISM International's Creative Non-fiction Contest in 2019.

 Sharan Dhaliwal founded Middlesex Pride, initially as an online resource in 2021.
 The first ever in-person Middlesex Pride was held in Osterley Park in August 2023.